ishaanroopesh/ingestion-phase/README.md

 - 💾 Saved with edits
 - 📥 Downloaded as TXT, DOCX, or PDF

-### 4. Find Similar Cases
+### 4. Patient Overview

-1. Click **"🔍 Find Similar Cases"**
-2. The system searches for similar patient cases using RAG
-3. View similarity scores and case summaries
-4. Use for clinical decision support
+1. Click **"👤 Patient Overview"** to view detailed patient information
+2. View formatted patient data in a professional modal
+3. Close the overview when done

 ### 5. Upload Template (Optional)